aaronnorby/reduction/README.md

 callbacks (Promises) you might dispatch a `apiSuccess` action creator in the success callback and a `apiError` action creator in the error callback.
 All of this is so that when the async action completes, the state is updated accordingly.

+## `reducers/reducer.js`

+Template for standard Redux reducer, including handling of async requests with switching on and off an `isFetching` state prop.
+Note that I'm simply using `Object.assign` to create new states and keep the code functional, rather than a library like `Immutable.js`.